The pilots changing the face of aviation

 "I want it to stay there and sustain and grow.
 And that's part of my push to make sure that happens."

-Angel Hughes says important conversations are happening through the aviation industry but stresses the importance of not just recognizing the wider problem but finding out how individual employees are being affected.
+C. Angel Hughes says important conversations are happening through the aviation industry but stresses the importance of not just recognizing the wider problem but finding out how individual employees are being affected.

 "We are in a unique environment now where Black people or people of color feel as if our lives are less valued than others," says Hughes.